enterspeedhq/enterspeed-docs/docs/integrations/clerk.md

 It's possible to configure multiple Clerk.io destinations if you need to push different types of data to different Clerk.io stores.

 :::info
 As of now the Clerk.io integration only support pages.
-We are working on adding support for all type supported in Clerk.io.
+Contact us if you want to work with other types in Clerk.io.
 :::

 ## Configuration